bavovanachte/mh-guide-contributions/fort-rox-WIP.md

   - Craft Sunrise cheese to catch Heart of the Meteor (see next section).
 Costs you 25 Dawn Dust and 10 pieces will guarantee a catch.
+  - Craft the portal projector to gain access to the Heart of the Meteor (100 dawn dust).
+See next section for more info

 > Sounds grindy.
 How do I speed this up?
 >